zzlyn/TL-DReddit/README.md

 I have only done limited researches so I will probably replace aylien with something else in the future.

 Can I embed this into a browser?

+### 2017-08-22

+This program now functions as a Java based RESTful service, expecting a http get request with URL parameter "postUrl" and value is encoded reddit domain url.

+Needs to improve performance on this backend, not aiming for monster response speed since its not really necessary. removing unwanted & unimportant codes should be enough.

+Server bugs out when:
+1. url is not on reddit domain - easy fix
+2. post comments has special symbols (?) need to test more on this

+Later features (if I don't get lazy):
+1. Better formatting on response, maybe respond a json instead.
+2. Weighing on each comment.
+3. More